 I buried the Mexican just after sundown.
 I can’t say much about the sort of man he was in life, but I can say he was a strong man in death.

-The Moon has led my way and I’m on my way across the desert into Mexico of all places.
+The Moon has led my way and I’m on my way across the desert through Mexico of all places.
 What did they say, hide in plain sight?
 There I’m going to be.
-Probably already passed the border, and once I’m across the border I’ll find a small town to buy gasoline enough so I can reach South America.
+Already passed the border, and once I find a little border town I’ll find a small town to buy gasoline enough so I can reach South America.

-I’ve played the events of yesterday over and over in my head as I’ve driven.
+I’ve played the events of the last week over and over in my head as I’ve driven.
 It still makes no sense to me at all.
 They say shit happens, we’ll sometimes it does, and I tell myself that’s exactly what happened here.
 Some shit decided to happen and I just happened to be there.

 About three years of my life had been spent like that.
 From the day Lilly told me goodbye, until the day I woke up in the alley that runs down the back of West Broad, behind the Chinese restaurant.
-The back of my head had been lumped up with something or by someone.
+The back of my head had been lumped up with something, maybe the wall of the Chinese restaurant, or maybe by someone.

-Some one, I decided as I had begun to blink the cobwebs away and feel carefully with my fingers.
+Someone, I had decided as I began to blink the cobwebs away and felt carefully with my fingers.
 A lump only, no blood.
 Probably a closed fist…

 Two feet away from me was a dead rat.
 A big dead rat, and a few even larger rats were breakfasting on him.
 And, suddenly, just like that, I was done.
 That gave me a clear message about the world.
 And I heard it.

 Of course that didn’t mean I got off Scot free.
-There were many little things I’d done during my long, long slide.
-And it took time to fix those things.
+There were many little things I’d done during my long slide, and it took time to fix those things.
 Rehab, jail for some bad checks I couldn’t remember.
-Bad teeth, health, ideas, depression, suicide, and finally a night where I felt strong enough to take a walk through the worst of my nightmares and see if I was truly over the drugs, the life, the weaknesses that had led me there in the first place.
+Bad teeth, health, bad ideas, depression, suicide, and finally a night where I felt strong enough to take a walk through the worst of my nightmares and see if I was truly over the drugs, the life, and the weaknesses that had led me there in the first place.

-So that’s how I came to be there yesterday evening: Getting my feet wet.
+So that’s how I came to be there last Saturday evening.
+Getting my feet wet.
 Seeing how strong I was… Or wasn’t.
-And it turns out I was strong enough for the temptation of the streets, but not over the bad habits I had picked up there.
-And that’s what got me… I cannot believe it was only yesterday when all this started.
+And it turns out I was strong enough for the temptation of the streets but not for the bad habits I had picked up there.
+And that’s what got me… I cannot believe it has been only a week since all this started.

-I walked by the mouth of the alley twice.
-Both times I saw the old Ford sitting there in the deep shadows.
-Heard the soft murmur of its engine running.
-Some guy and some girl, I thought, or some guy with some guy, or boy who knows what.
+I had walked by the mouth of the alley twice and both times I saw the old Ford sitting there in the deep shadows… Heard the soft murmur of its engine running: Some guy and some girl, I thought or some guy with some guy… or boy who knows what.
 It was downtown.
 Shit like that happened all the time.
-But, I thought after the second time, this guy must be trying to set a record.
-He’d been there for 15 minutes by my watch, not that it was my business.
-All the same, fifteen minutes is a long time for a trick.
+They didn’t call this area the meat market for nothing, but I thought after the second time that this guy must be trying to set a record.
+He’d been there for fifteen minutes by my watch, not that it was my business, all the same fifteen minutes is a long time for a trick.
 Or to shoot up.
 Fifteen minutes could bring a cop.
 In the street world it was just too long for almost anything.
-In fifteen minutes you could get your thing on, your drug of choice, and be a half mile away and have forgotten all about that last little space of time.
+In fifteen minutes you could get your thing on, your drug of choice, your sex of choice, cop that stolen watch, and be a half mile away and have forgotten all about that last little space of time.
 So why was this guy still there?

 I had stopped at the mouth of the alley.
 Same Ford.
-An old one.
-Like a classic.
-Nice shape too.
+An old one; like a classic.
+Nice shape to.
 Maybe somewhere in the sixties, but I wasn’t good with cars like that.
 I only knew old, classic, nice looking.

 Nobody around.
 Of course that didn’t mean there was no one in the car.
 I hesitated for only a second, and then walked quietly down the alley, staying in the shadows as I went.

-I found the Mexican slumped over behind the wheel.
+As I stole silently up the driver’s side of the car I found the Mexican slumped over behind the wheel.
 Blood dripping down the side of his head.
-A gun on the seat beside him.
-Another guy was slumped over into the floorboards on the passenger side.
-That one was dead for sure.
+What looked like a 45 on the seat beside him.
+Another guy was slumped over into the floorboards on the passenger side: That one was dead for sure.
 A large, bloodless hole on one side of his chest.
-A larger hole behind that shoulder I saw when I reached over to move him.
+An even larger hole behind that shoulder I saw when I reached over to move him.

 “Don’t call the cops!” and… “No Policia.”
 His head came away from wheel.
 He shook it and drops of blood went flying.
-I felt it hit my face, but I was still too stunned to move.
+I felt a drop hit my face, but I was still too stunned to move.

 “I thought you were dead,” I managed.
 I should’ve run.
 I chose to talk.

-“Yeah… I get that a lot.
-But I ain’t dead.”
-He picked up the gun from the seat and before I knew it was in my face.
-“Come around the side, Blanquito.
+“Yeah… I get that a lot, but I ain’t dead.”
+He picked up the 45 from the seat and before I knew it, it was in my face.
+“Come around the side, blanquito.
 Get Lopez out of the car.”
 He waved the pistol and I moved.

 Lopez pretty much helped himself out of the car.
-When I opened the door he spilled out into the alley, leaving the mess on the seat and a large smear of blood on the seat back and the door panel as he went.
+When I opened the door he spilled out into the alley leaving a mess on the seat and a large smear of blood on the seat back and the door panel as he went.

 “You got some kind of car… Truck… Something like that?”
 The Mexican asked.

 I didn’t have a vehicle, but my grandfather had, had a truck.
-It was sitting in the garage in back of my house.
+It was sitting in the garage in back of my house on Logan street.
 That house had also been my grandfather’s.
-They were the only two things, the house and the truck, that had survived those three years on the streets.
+They were the only two things, the house and the truck that had survived those three years on the streets.

 “Sort of?”
 He looked around “Get this car moving.
 That’s the first thing… You got a place?… Close by?
 How does anybody sort of own a fuckin’ car anyway?”